peachcloud/peach-config/README.md

 You can find a guide for installing plain Debian onto a Raspberry pi [here](docs/installation-from-debian-disc-image.md).

-One you have Debian running on your pi, you can install peach-config by adding the PeachCloud apt repository and using apt.
+Once you have Debian running on your pi, you can install peach-config by adding the PeachCloud apt repository and using apt.

 To add the PeachCloud Debian package archive as an apt source, run the following commands from your Pi: